-The mathematical block's input signal value can have values in range -1000 to 1000.
-In case the signal value is larger than that, the "Function X Input Y Minimum" and "Function X Input Y Maximum" values can be used to rescale the value.
+Inputs are converted into percentage value based on the "Function X Input Y Minimum" and "Function X Input Y Maximum" values selected.
 For additional control the user can also adjust the "Function X Input Y Scaler".
 By default, each input has a scaling 'weight' of 1.0 However, each input can be scaled from -1.0 to 1.0 as necessary before it is applied in the function.